-- C3 Partial demolition of internal cross walls to the principal building form will only be permitted where: - a) the original room layouts are able to be interpreted;
+- C3 Partial demolition of internal cross walls to the principal building form will only be

-- c) the structural integrity of the building and its adjoining buildings are not compromised; and d) there is no increase in light levels at the front windows when viewed for a structural public domain. - Decorative coffered ceilings to the rooms located within the principal roof form are not to C4 be removed to incorporate an additional storey within the existing roof form 100 is, i. is a whe is a start of the is a Where a building belongs to a group of similar items, it is important that alterations and additions do not compromise the character of the group as a whole the original consistency of the street front elevation should be retained and conserved, and so should that of side and rear elevations where these are visible from the street or other public places.
+- c) the structural integrity of the building and its adjoining buildings are not compromised; and d) there is no increase in light levels at the front windows when viewed free public domain.
+Decorative coffered

+- Decorative coffered ceilings to the rooms located within the principal roof formare not to C4 be removed to incorporate an additional storey within the existing roof form.